gehl-institute/pldp/README.md

 Guides (in English and Spanish) for conducting a survey can be found in [Survey Guides](/Survey%20Guides).

+#### CommonSpace App by Sidewalk Labs

+[Sidewalk Labs](https://www.sidewalklabs.com) built a prototype Andrioid and iOS app, which is open source, to make public life data collection easier.
+See the [CommonSpace GitHub repository](https://github.com/sidewalklabs/commonspace) for more information.

 ### Compile Your Data

 The PLDP provides guidance for compiling your data in a standard format so that it can be compared with other datasets.
 You can find spreadsheet templates and detailed instructions in [Public Life Data Protocol](Public%20Life%20Data%20Protocol).